 Open data science

-These are other tutorials our team has created that are useful for developing open data science skills and leading OHI assessments.
-Also see our eco-data-science study group at the University of California Santa Barbara.
+These are additional tutorials our team has created that are useful for developing open data science skills and leading OHI assessments.
+Most are from our eco-data-science study group at the University of California Santa Barbara.

 Git and Github